OliviaD00/Big-Data-Project-ELK/README.md

 <img src="img/logos/kafka.png" height="70">

-*à développer en fonction de vos recherches*

 Kafka is an open source distributed streaming platform, used since 2012.
 It uses messaging agents and it is written in Scala.
 Kafka can be used as a messaging, streaming, dataflow of data systems in real time.
+Kafka uses a binary TCP-based protocol that is optimized for efficiency and relies on a "message set" abstraction that naturally groups messages together to reduce the overhead of the network roundtrip.
+Thanks to this optimization, the project aims and succeeds to provide a unified, real-time, low-latency system for handeling data streams.

-# Uses cases
+# Use cases

 ## Ingestion of data in ElasticSearch with Nifi